Why choose Tesco Mobile?

-Family perks for households that take out more than one contract
+Family Perks for households that take out more than one contract

 Tesco Mobile’s ‘Family Perks’ are little extras it offers those who have more than one account with the provider – typically this would be a family situation where the spouse and/or children all have a SIM and/or a handset.
 The way it works is that each family member gets to choose a monthly reward that most suits their lifestyle and the way they typically use their phone.

 Most of us have had a ‘learning moment’ with our provider when we sent too many photos over text or flew unwittingly past our pre-arranged data limit.
 The end of the month arrives and we’re lumbered with a bill sometimes far in excess of what we expected.
 Well, with Tesco Mobile you can ensure that never happens.
-This is, not doubt, one of the reasons Tesco Mobile manages to keep its complaints count so low.
+This is, no doubt, one of the reasons Tesco Mobile manages to keep its complaints count so low.

-This feature allows you to upgrade your mobile handset whenever you please.
-However, the way this works is far from simple.
-When you take out a pay-monthly contract with Tesco Mobile that includes a handset you’re essentially taking on two credit agreements: One for your monthly services (the SIM) and one that’s essentially a monthly-paid hire-purchase agreement on your handset.
+Anytime Upgrade Flex lets you upgrade your mobile handset whenever you please.
+However, it’s not quite as straightforward as it may sound.
+When you take out a pay monthly contract with Tesco Mobile that includes a handset, you’re essentially taking on two credit agreements: one for your monthly services (the SIM) and one that’s essentially a monthly-paid hire-purchase agreement on your handset.